Skip to Content

 Parking: Couple of off-street parking spots plus on-street parking

-Features: 73m high bridge across canyon, views of Okanagan Lake
+Features: 73m high bridge across the canyon, views of Okanagan Lake

 Facilities: None